pachyderm/pachyderm/proto-docs.md

 <a name="pfs_v2-CommitInfo"></a>

 ### CommitInfo
-CommitInfo is the main data structure representing a commit in etcd
+CommitInfo is the main data structure representing a commit in postgres

 | Field | Type | Label | Description |